meng-ucalgary/ensf-614-project/README.md

 A project on Movie Theater Ticket Reservation App.
 Please refer to the [project description document](docs/Project_Description.pdf) for more information.

+## Project Video

+The project demonstration video is accessible [here](https://youtu.be/ou1qK7hEPi4).

 ## Project Structure

 ![dir tree](images/structure.png)

 - [`config`](config) - contains the config files containing important settings for the project to work
 - [`docs`](docs) - various documents, including system diagrams, of the project
   - [`docs/javadoc.zip`](docs/javadoc.zip) - javadoc as zip archive
 - [`lib`](lib) - contains the JARs used by the project
 - [`src`](src) - contains all the source code as `.java` files

 ## How to run